-Outside a handful of authoritarians, Vladimir Putin’s landslide victory in the Russian national election sunday was met with silence from leaders around the globe.
+Outside of comments from a few authoritarians, Vladimir Putin’s landslide victory in the Russian national election Sunday was met with silence from leaders around the globe.

-The only messages of support came from China’s President Xi Jinping and a string of smaller nations, including Kazakhstan, Belarus, Venezuela, Bolivia, and Cuba.
+The only messages of support came from China’s President Xi Jinping and leaders from a few smaller nations, including Kazakhstan, Belarus, Venezuela, Bolivia, and Cuba.

-Rodrigo Duterte of the Philippines also extended his congratulations, saying he “wishes President Putin more success in leading Russia to greater progress and in advancing the cause of peace and security in our region and in the larger international community.”
+Philippine President Rodrigo Duterte extended his congratulations, saying he “wishes President Putin more success in leading Russia to greater progress and in advancing the cause of peace and security in our region and in the larger international community.”

 Xi, who recently positioned himself to remain in power for the rest of his life, said: "Currently, the China-Russia comprehensive strategic cooperative partnership is at the best level in history, which sets an example for building a new type of international relations."